dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 # Ramifications to evolution of international law

-the foundations of international law that protect individuals which were unquestionable in the 20th century find themselves undermined in secret.
+The foundations of international law that protect individuals, unquestionable in the 20th century, find themselves undermined in secret.
+A possible explanation for the US Naval War College's paper searching for loopholes is that they are searching for loopholes for transnational conflicts elsewhere.
+This could therefore apply to psychological torture and surveillance-feuled harassment.
+In this paper, part of the discussion centers on how Transnationalism expands the frame by which certain international treaty provisions are examined.
+Particular types of arguments will render the applicability of various provisions which protect the sacred nature of human rights.
-    - I could be wrong about this, but is the US Naval War College paper searching for loopholes and especially for psychological torture and surveillance feuled harassment? transnationalism expands the frame by which certain international treaty provisions are examined, rendering them useless in an attempt to protect the sacred nature of human rights.
+To a degree, a failure of superpower nations to respond to this is terrifying.

 ### [Systematic Harassment Campaigns, Including Psychological Torture, May Be Warcrimes]()